 MM in Music

-Webster University offers the Master’s degree of Music that provides you with a unique opportunity to major in your distinct area of talent, ranging from composition, jazz studies, music education, performance, orchestral performance, or church music.
+Webster University offers a Master of Music that provides you with a unique opportunity to major in your distinct area of talent, ranging from composition, jazz studies, music education, performance, orchestral performance, or church music.
 The MM program conforms to the guidelines specified by the National Association of Schools of Music for accreditation.

 Graduates of the Master of Music program are trained to further their careers in private studio teaching, private or public school music teaching, public performances as soloists, ensemble members, conductors or composers.
 The emphasis for your training will be determined by individual consultation with the major professor, the Director of Graduate Studies in Music, and the Committee for Graduate Studies in Music.
 Church Music majors will also be interviewed by a committee at Aquinas Institute in Saint Louis or Eden Seminary in Webster Groves where approximately one third of Church Music courses are offered.